Police corruption: François Stuber

 François Stuber was a police captain and Deputy Head of the Drug Squad in Strasbourg, France.
-One of Stuber's duties was to destroy drugs seized from operations; however between 2003 and 2007, the officer instead traded narcotics including marijuana, heroin and cocaine to an established drug network.
+One of Stuber's duties was to destroy drugs seized from operations; however, between 2003 and 2007, the officer instead traded narcotics, including marijuana, heroin and cocaine, to an established drug network.
 In addition to this, Stuber also imported drugs from various other networks.
 The former captain had an intimate relationship with a worker from the local court, Laurence Hamon, where they would use court information to ensure his drug network associates were not under investigation.
 This method was also employed to avoid tracing mechanisms imposed by the Inspection Generale de la Police Nationale to detect any abuse of information.
 Stuber worked closely with Laurence, using her residence to store the seized drugs and her banking accounts to launder money.
 Stuber was jailed for the maximum term of 10 years.

 Germany

-In 2020 in the German city of Essen, in North Rhine-Westphalia, the homes of 30 racist Nazi police officers were raided by their colleagues brought together from several different German states.
+In 2020, in the German city of Essen, in North Rhine-Westphalia, the homes of 30 racist Nazi police officers were raided by their colleagues brought together from several different German states.
 The Nazi cops shared images like swastikas, a depiction of refugees in a gas chamber, and Reich flags.

 The substantial legislation covering corruption offences within the German Criminal Code is indicative of the importance placed on combating this type of crime in Germany.
 In general, corruption is construed as an individual offence, although it is possible to be prosecuted for actions committed on behalf of a corporation under the Administrative Offences Act.

-Alongside civil servants, judges and other public officials undertaking or appointed a public administrative role, police officers may be held liable for criminal prosecution for corruption-related offences under Sections 331-338 of the German Criminal Code.
+Alongside civil servants, judges and other public officials undertaking or appointed to a public administrative role, police officers may be held liable for criminal prosecution for corruption-related offences under Sections 331-338 of the German Criminal Code.
 Specifically, according to Section 331, a public official who requires, allows themselves to be promised, or accepts an advantage for themselves or a third party for the discharge of their duty is liable to criminal prosecution.

 An advantage involves any type of benefit that may improve the individual's financial, legal or personal standing, which they are not legally entitled to receive.
-Although there is no statutory minimum to what can be interpreted as an unlawful benefit, minor customary advantages that are unlikely to impact the perception or decision making process of the individual are not considered criminal.
+Although there is no statutory minimum to what can be interpreted as an unlawful benefit, minor customary advantages that are unlikely to impact the perception or decision-making process of the individual are not considered criminal.

-Additionally, pursuant to Section 332 of the German Criminal Code, the past or future undertakings of an official act (e.g. lobbying of certain laws, services regulations, etc.) that violate official duties are considered unlawful.
+Additionally, pursuant to Section 332 of the German Criminal Code, the past or future undertakings of an official act (e.g., lobbying of certain laws, services regulations, etc.) that violate official duties are considered unlawful.
 Penalties for this offence, as well as bribery in a public office in general, can range from fines to imprisonment, where the sanctions apply to each count of bribery, with a maximum sentence of 10 years for serious cases.